boryanagoncharenko/CssCoco/test.md

 **Actions**: Find hexadecimal values; check if they contain uppercase letters

 ---
-**Description**: Put a table of contents at the beginning of every file **Source**: [Wordpress](https://make.wordpress.org/core/handbook/coding-standards/css/), [CSSguidelines](http://cssguidelin.es/#introduction)
+**Description**: Put a table of contents at the beginning of every file.
+**Source**: [Wordpress](https://make.wordpress.org/core/handbook/coding-standards/css/), [CSSguidelines](http://cssguidelin.es/#introduction)
 **Violations**: Violations occur when the stylesheet does not start with a comment.
 **Actions**: Check if the first element of the file is a comment

 ---
-**Description**: Add the comment /* LTR */ on the same line where you use the values 'left' or 'right' **Source**: [Drupal](https://www.drupal.org/node/1887862)
+**Description**: Add the comment /* LTR */ on the same line where you use the values 'left' or 'right'.
+**Source**: [Drupal](https://www.drupal.org/node/1887862)
 **Violations**: Violations occur when there is not a /\* LTR \*/ comment following a declaration with value 'left' or 'right'.
 **Actions**: Find declarations where the value is 'left' or 'right'; check if there is a comment of the form ' LTR ' following the declaration

 ---
 **Description**: Add the comment /* LTR */ on the same line where you specify the direction of the language to ltr.
 **Source**: [Drupal](https://www.drupal.org/node/1887862)
 **Violations**: Violations occur when there is not a /\* LTR \*/ comment following a declaration with property direction and value ltr.
 **Actions**: Find declarations with property direction and value ltr; check if there is a comment of the form ' LTR ' following the declaration

 ---
 **Description**: Use 4 spaces for indentation.
 **Source**: [phpied](http://www.phpied.com/css-coding-conventions/), [Wordpress](https://make.wordpress.org/core/handbook/coding-standards/css/), [MediaWiki](https://www.mediawiki.org/wiki/Manual:Coding_conventions/CSS#.21important), [Google](https://google-styleguide.googlecode.com/svn/trunk/htmlcssguide.xml#type_Attributes), [Drupal](https://www.drupal.org/node/1887862), [GitHub](http://primercss.io/guidelines/#css)
 **Violations**: Violations occur when line indentation contains other than spaces or the number of spaces is not a multiple of 4.
 **Actions**: Find indentation of a line; check if it contains only spaces; check if the number of spaces is a multiple of the specific value

 ---
-**Description**: Indent declarations once
+**Description**: Indent declarations once.
 **Source**: [Wordpress](https://make.wordpress.org/core/handbook/coding-standards/css/), [Idiomatic CSS](https://github.com/necolas/idiomatic-css), [MediaWiki](https://www.mediawiki.org/wiki/Manual:Coding_conventions/CSS#.21important),  [Drupal](https://www.drupal.org/node/1887862), [CSSguidelines](http://cssguidelin.es/#introduction)
 **Violations**: Violations occur when a declaration is not indented exactly once compared to its ruleset.
 Note that a ruleset might be nested inside a media atrule and in such cases declarations need to be indented twice.
 Thus, the rule specifies the require indentation only compared to the rule that contains the declaration.
 **Actions**: Find declarations; check if they are indented one level compared to the rule that contains them

 ---
-**Description**: Indent the contents of a block **Source**: [Google](https://google-styleguide.googlecode.com/svn/trunk/htmlcssguide.xml#type_Attributes)
+**Description**: Indent the contents of a block.
+**Source**: [Google](https://google-styleguide.googlecode.com/svn/trunk/htmlcssguide.xml#type_Attributes)
 **Violations**: Note that this rule differs from the previous one.
 Instead of targeting declarations, this convention refers to all elements of a declaration block that appear after a newline.
 While the following snippet is valid according to the previous rule, it is a violation of the current convention:
  ```